-First, OSVTAC recommends that the Mayor budget for the Department of Elections a full-time staff person who can serve as a project lead for the project and report directly to the Director of Elections.
+First, OSVTAC recommends that the Mayor budget for the Department of Elections a full-time staff person who can serve as the project lead / product owner for the project and report directly to the Director of Elections.
 This person should have significant technical expertise and experience in managing large technical projects.
 Providing the Department of Elections with a qualified full-time resource is a critical first step, especially since two elections are happening in 2018, followed by the work of phasing in an interim system.
 Once hired, this person can work with key stakeholders in San Francisco government to decide next steps from a project management perspective (e.g. using information from Slalom's final report, as well as OSVTAC's recommendations).
+People with the characteristics needed for this position are very much in demand in the Bay area, so the salary should be set accordingly.